wzdlc1996/HugoSource/content/Artic/physics/timeInQM/index.md

 \end{aligned}
 $$

 This vanishing Hamiltonian means that this classical universe is stationary.
 However such form of the Lagrangian $L$ for universe leads to the non-vanishing effective dynamics for the subsystem with respect to internal clock time $\tau$.
 With this result, we can legally make a conjecture that there is no "absolute" motion of the universe.
 Our feeling for the time flow is caused by the careful choice of the clock time $\tau$, since the universe's Lagrangian $L$ could lead to a non-vanishing motion of the subsystem with respect to $\tau$.
-This is the core idea of Page and Wootters' mechanism.
+This is the core idea of PaW mechanism.

 ## "Derive" the Schrodinger Equation

 Our next work is to apply the analysis to the quantum system.
 The approach was originally proposed in Page and Wootters' paper.
-Recently, their idea got mathematically strict expression in [Nat Commun 12, 1787 (2021).](https://www.nature.com/articles/s41467-021-21782-4.pdf) We follow the Page & Wootters' language here since it is simple and enough to show the method.
+Recently, their idea got mathematically strict expression in [Nat Commun 12, 1787 (2021).][4]
+We follow the Page & Wootters' language here since it is simple and enough to show the method.

 Consider the composite system (universe) of clock $C$ and system $S$ without interaction.
 The Hamiltonian reads
 $$